martiandeath/Minecraft-Server-Setup/README.md

-# How to Setup a Minecraft Forge Server in an Oracle Cloud Server
+# How to use the Script to Setup a Minecraft Forge Server in an Oracle Cloud Server

 ***